Fall has been properly welcomed.

 - 3/4 teaspoon baking powder

-- Preheat oven to 400°.
-Use muffin cups to line muffin tins or use cooking spray to lightly grease the pans.
+- Heat oven to 400°F. Use muffin cups to line muffin tins.

 - Prepare streusel topping by combining all the dry ingredients together in a small bowl.
 Then work the butter into the dry ingredients with your fingers until evenly mixed and a crumbly consistency in reached.
 Toss pumpkin seeds into streusel mixture.